Hotklou2404/ChaosMarine/README.md

 Notice: It will also affect the color of the helmets that fall off all Marine-based characters's heads, whether you be Chaos Marine, the actual vanilla Marine or any other custom character with the Marine as their base.
 If you have this installed while you are playing as Chaos Marine, it will look perfect.
 But if you play as any other Marine-based custom character, or as the vanilla Marine himself, it will probably look weird and out-of-place.

 ## Additional Notes
 * What's the difference between the normal version and the alternative version of the mod?
 The only real difference is that the alternative version has a scar over his one eye, while the normal version does not.
 This is purely cosmetic, and has no impact on gameplay whatsovever.
+Note that the "normal" version has been removed in later versions of the mod and the "alternative" version renamed so there's only one file now.
 * Chaos Marine is in many ways just a reskinned Marine with altered stats and a different starting loadout.
 This is partly because he is themed around being an alternate reality version of the Marine.
 It is also because I am still pretty crap at pixel art and am not yet able to make a decent looking character from scratch.

 ## Credits